Last updated on September 7th, 2017 at 11:59 am

 In New Jersey, hurricanes usually mean power outages, and lots of rain and wind.
 Tropical Storm Irene and Superstorm Sandy are still all to fresh in the memories of everyone in the Garden State.

 Folks on the Plymouth Rock team in NJ learned so many valuable lessons from those two storms that anyone in the path of a hurricane can benefit from.
 We wanted to share some of the hurricane preparedness tips we learned from our experiences.
 Don’t forget, hurricane season lasts way longer than you might thing (June 1 through November 30!).
 Here are 10 hurricane-tested tips to help you prepare for the next storm.

 - Stock up on batteries and flashlights now.
-When Sandy was approaching, I couldn’t find batteries anywhere.
+When Sandy was approaching, batteries were scarce.
 Buy them now and put them in a closet so you won’t be tempted to use them today.